Sachinyadav02/JS-Notes/07_Function.md

 - Function is a block of code designed to perform a particular task.
 - Function is executed when "something" invokes it (calls it).

-## How to decalre and call function ??
+## How to decalre and call Function ??

 ``` js
 function printName() {                      // Function Defination